danishgenetics/sequoiaExtra/README.md

+> [!IMPORTANT]
+> THE LATEST VERSIONS OF THE FORTRAN PROGRAMS ARE NOW IN https://github.com/JiscaH/Fortran
+>

 # sequoiaExtra

 This is a collection of R functions and Fortran programs loosely associated with R package sequoia and/or for general population genetics purposes.